dheeraj2015/my-resume/README.md

 _**May 2019 – Present**_

 #### <u> Computer Vision product development and launched in market:</u>
-**Incubated and transformed a computer vision product** named Autonomous Inspection, which automates plant inspections through camera and mobile devices.
+**Incubated and transformed a computer vision product named [Autonomous Inspection](https://www.gevernova.com/software/products/automated-visual-inspection)**, which automates plant inspections through camera and mobile devices.
 - **Led the cross-disciplinary team** of data scientists, front-end, back-end, and cloud engineers in developing and productionizing a AI product with a scalable cloud architecture.
 The product is launched in Market in '23.
 Led the solution testing and **implementation on a greenfield site in Germany**.
 - The product includes, **multiple CNN models** for detecting industrial assets and corresponding defects.
 The models include object detection, semantic segmentation, and key point detection modules.
 - Worked with **two major oil and gas customers** to refine the **corrosion module**.